TeachmanLab/MindTrails-Data-ManagingAnxietyStudy/README.md

 ## Data on Open Science Framework
 Raw and centrally cleaned data of the MindTrails Managing Anxiety Study (R34) are stored in the [MindTrails Managing Anxiety Study](https://osf.io/pvd67/) project on the Open Science Framework (OSF).

-### Private Component
+### Public Component
-The [private component](https://osf.io/5sn2x/) contains full set of 20 raw data tables dumped from () on February 2nd, 2019.
-Researchers can request access to files on this component by contacting the study team (studyteam@mindtrails.org).
+As all the data has already been deidentfied, the [public component](https://osf.io/2x3jq/) contains full set of 20 raw data tables dumped from () on February 2nd, 2019.
+Researchers have the access to files on this component by contacting the study team (studyteam@mindtrails.org).

 ## Contact